552ACNS/odst/README.md

 Don't import from the .graphql file, import from .generated file

-### - "excesive stack depth" error on prisma/graphql types
+### - "Excessive stack depth" error on prisma/graphql types

 Coerce the type to the expected prisma type.
 Will probably need to do it on resolver. <br/>
 Example: `UserWhereInput as Prisma.UserWhereInput`